Flexner Report: Recommended changes

 Flexner expressed that he found Hopkins to be a "small but ideal medical school, embodying in a novel way, adapted to American conditions, the best features of medical education in England, France, and Germany."
+To Flexner, Hopkins incorporated the high standards of German medical education, while keeping the American standard of high respect for patients by physicians.
 In his efforts to ensure that Hopkins was the standard to which all other medical schools in the United States were compared, Flexner went on to claim that all the other medical schools were subordinate in relation to this "one bright spot."
+In addition to Johns Hopkins School of Medicine, Flexner also considered the medical schools at Harvard, University of Michigan, and the University of Pennsylvania to be strong schools.
+He said that medical schools that did not meet these high standards must change their approach to medical education or close their doors.

-Flexner believed that admission to a medical school should require, at minimum, a high school diploma and at least two years of college or university study, primarily devoted to basic science.
-When Flexner researched his report, only 16 out of 155 medical schools in the United States and Canada required applicants to have completed two or more years of university education.
-By 1920, 92 percent of U.S. medical schools required this of applicants.
+Flexner also believed that admission to a medical school should require, at minimum, a high school diploma and at least two years of college or university study, primarily devoted to basic science.
+When Flexner researched his report, in the nineteenth century, only 16 out of 155 medical schools in the United States and Canada required applicants to have completed two or more years of university education.
+By 1920, 92 percent of U.S. medical schools required this prerequisite of applicants.
 Flexner also argued that the length of medical education should be four years, and its content should be what the CME agreed to in 1905.
 Flexner recommended that the proprietary medical schools should either close or be incorporated into existing universities.
-He stated that medical schools needed be part of a larger university since a proper stand-alone medical school would have to charge too much in order to break even financially.
+Furthermore, he stated that medical schools needed to be part of a larger university since a proper stand-alone medical school would have to charge too much in order to break even financially.